 Criteria for Climate Fund investments

 A three-stage assessment model and criteria created for investments is used to determine whether the Climate Fund participates in individual investment proposals.
-Each investment proposal is evaluated against these requirements based on the information provided by the applicant.
-The Climate Fund’s investment team supports the applicants in employing the criteria.
+Each proposal is evaluated against these requirements based on the information provided by the client.
+The Climate Fund’s team supports the applicants in employing the criteria.

 The criteria and evaluation model consist of financial and other preconditions, cross-cutting impact goals and an investment proposal specific analysis.

 Every investment decision must pass the preconditions.
 If the preconditions are met, the final priorisation and selection of investment proposals will be made based on the impact criteria.
 Prioritisation is based on the assessment of emission reduction potential as well as productivity and business potential.
 In addition, other most relevant proposal specific aspects will be analysed such as natural resources and the circular economy, biodiversity impact, export potential, questions related to social justice or leveraging EU funding.